jazcar1205/AIStoryGenerator/REPORT.md

 # Project Report

+## Time Spent
+For full completion of this project (from assignment #3 to this one) we have probably spent about 60 hours or so.

 ## Design Decisions

 ### Architecture Overview
 We used an MVC structure to keep the model, UI, and controller logic separate and clean.
 Design patterns like Strategy, Factory, Observer, and Singleton helped make the system flexible and easy to maintain.

 ### API Integration Strategy
 All API calls run asynchronously so the UI never freezes, and we handle errors and rate limits using retries and centralized error handling.

 ### Design Pattern Justifications
+**Strategy**: We needed different AI behaviors according to what genre the story should be created with.

+**Factory**: allow easy switching between story genres,

+**Observer**: the UI is an observer of the story model, so each time the model's story changes, the UI changes accordingly.
+While there is a manual setup for this as well, the UI will always update.

-Strategy and Factory allow easy switching between story genres, Observer keeps the UI updated automatically, and Singleton ensures only one API service instance manages all requests.
+**Singleton**: This is implemeneted in the API Client and service to ensure only one API service instance manages all requests.

 ## Challenges Faced

 ### Challenge 1: API Rate Limiting
 **Problem:** We hit rate limits during testing.

 **Solution:** We added retry logic and controlled request timing.
-**Learning:** ...
+Additionally, we were able to upgrade API tiers in order to make sure we wouldn't run into this issue in the future.

+**Learned:** This project very effectively taught us how to manage a live API.
+Interacting with the usage console and creating and testing various API keys was helpful in simulating a real application.

-### Challenge 2: Error Handling
+### Challenge 2: Mockito Dependencies
-**Problem:** Unexpected API failures caused crashes.
-**Solution:** we built a unified error handler to manage and display errors safely.
+**Problem:** Mockito was used in this project for creating a mock OpenAIService object.
+Unfortunately, we often hit issues with the dependencies.
+While the dependency is included in the pom.xml file, the import statements would still throw errors.
+Additionally, when we did get them to load, the mock of generateText() threw an additional error indicating that additional configuration information needed to be added.

+**Solution:** To fix the Mockito import statements, invalidating the IntelliJ cache generally helped fix it.
+Unfortunately, this would need to be done every time a new import statement was needed.
+Also, for the configuration error we were able to add the suggested change to pom.xml.
+However, searching online states that this doesn't actually resolve the issue still.
+Ultimately, we ended up leaving it as is.
+The configuration change was not an error, but rather just a notification.
+The mocked classes will still work.

+**Learned**: We were able to learn a lot more about how to troubleshoot dependency errors and how to setup the pom.xml file with additional information.

-## Testing Strategy
+## AI Usage
-Describe your testing approach and coverage.

-## API Usage & Costs
+### API Usage & Costs
 - Model used: gpt-3.5-turbo
 - Estimated cost per request: $0.002
 - Cost management strategies